Snip & Trim Tips

 One more thought...

-I often trim the whole design at one time, but I don't clip the points and curves of a particular shape until I am ready to sew.
+I often trim the whole design at one time, but you don’t have to.
+When I do, I don't clip the points and curves of a particular shape until I am ready to sew.
+This helps prevent the seam allowances from fraying and creasing from being fold up in my project zip-loc bags.